bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

 ### Generating the properties file

+Note: The properties files is an UI Designer specific json file, which defines all the information required to handle the web component in the UI Designer editor (properties, templates, icon, ...).

 Generate the properties file using the CLI (see below).
 If the generator cannot get any information to generate the properties file, please consider either adding information to